-Yasuyuki Motoyama is a senior scholar in Research and Policy at the Ewing Marion Kauffman Foundation.
+Yasuyuki (Yas) Motoyama is a senior scholar in Research and Policy at the Ewing Marion Kauffman Foundation.
 His main research areas are regional ecosystem of entrepreneurship, drivers of high-growth companies, and university-industry relations, such as the paper titled "How Do Business Owners Perceive the State Business Climate."
 Prior to joining the Kauffman Foundation, Motoyama was a postdoctoral fellow with the Center for Nanotechnology in Society at the University of California, Santa Barbara, where he was researching the process of commercialization and globalization of nanotechnology.

 Previously, Motoyama was a lecturer in the Department of Planning, Policy, and Design at the University of California, Irvine, where he taught a research design seminar for doctoral students.
 In addition, he served as a postdoctoral associate with the Lewis Center for Regional Studies at the University of California, Los Angeles.